 A detailed timeline is given for introducing techniques in pregnancies with breech babies.
-Look up your weeks gestation and do the suggestions for how to turn a breech baby listed there if you choose.
-We have a handy exercise chart on our Helping Your Breech Baby Turn eBook.
+Look up your weeks gestation and do the suggestions for how to turn a breech baby listed there if you so choose.
+We have a handy exercise chart in our ebook as well.

 Specific activities to try:

-- Sidelying Release on both sides for several minutes each side.
-Don’t do one side only!
+- Side-lying Release on both sides for several minutes on each side (don’t do one side only)

 - Listen to your baby!
-Ask baby what they might need you to do to help them turn.
-Wait gently, not willfully, for an answer.
+Ask the baby what they might need you to do to help them turn.
+Wait gently (not willfully) for an answer.

 - Stand on your head in a swimming pool (deep enough to cover your belly)